-This is Coach Swaekauski's 4th year with the program.
+This is Coach Swaekauski's 8th year with the program.
 He has also been the head track and field coach for other schools before coming to Geneva.
-Coach Swaekauski also brings with him a bunch of enthusiasm and love for the sport of track and field.
+Coach Swiss has a lot of enthusiasm and passion for the horizonal jumps and enjoys working with athletes and seeing them improve.
+It's safe to say that Coach Swiss is a track junkie!
 Back in the day, Coach Swaekauski was a hurdler at North Central College.